 Checks levels of CA 125, a protein made by ovarian cancer cells.

-Transvaginal ultrasound, X-ray, CT, MRI and PET scans may be used to create high-quality images of your uterus and surrounding organs.
-Used to pinpoint the location of your tumor and whether it has spread.
+Transvaginal ultrasound, X-ray, CT scans, MRI, and PET scans may be used to create high-quality images of your uterus and surrounding organs.
+Used to pinpoint the location of your tumor and determine whether it has spread.